ababic/wagtail/docs/reference/pages/queryset_reference.md

         Using `prefetch_related()` with `for_specific_subqueries=True` should be reserved for cases where a large number of results is needed, or the type-variance is retricted in some way.
-For example, rendering a list of child pages where `allow_subtypes` is set on the parent, limiting the results to a small number of page types, or where the `type()` or `not_type()` filters have been applied to restrict the queryset to a small number of specific types.
+For example, when rendering a list of child pages where `allow_subtypes` is set on the parent, limiting the results to a small number of page types.
+Or, where the `type()` or `not_type()` filters have been applied to restrict the queryset to a small number of specific types.
 ```